You can be a part of making history. We need your help!

 Research at the Mayo Clinic on depression, anxiety and exercise shows that the psychological and physical benefits of exercise help improve mood and reduces anxiety.
 With current district focus on educating the whole-child and social-emotional health of students, having the capacity to allow more students access to exercise and establishing a healthy lifestyle is more important than ever.
 In order to truly include the entire student body, the plans of this unique facility include space and equipment reserved for students with disabilities from Darby and Heritage that require Adaptive Physical Education.
 Currently, these students do not have dedicated space or equipment to work on fitness to assist with their motor, sensory, and cognitive abilities.

 Our current weight room is used daily from 6 am to 9 pm.
 With more space and resources, the new facility will be used during the same hours, but provide more efficient, safe and targeted strength training sessions; and allow more teams and students to train simultaneously.
 After completion of the new facility, Darby plans to turn the current weight room into an Athletic Training/Physical Therapy center.
 With more space, our athletic trainers in conjunction with Ohio Health will have the ability to provide more effective prevention and postvention physical therapy.
 This will allow students to use our Athletic Training staff for appropriate therapy instead of paying to go elsewhere.

-Fund raising will commence on January 4, 2021 and will end on March 31, 2021.
+Fund raising will commence on January 4, 2021.
 The Darby Athletic Booster Club is a 503C organization and donations to this non-profit are tax deductible.
 We will provide you with any and all information you need to make this decision.

 Lawrence A. Wolf